nilskohl/terraneo/doc/doxygen_and_pages/documentation/index.md

       (i.e., a sparse matrix like class (storing local matrices or stencils)).
 I find the construction of the coarse grid operators a little unintuitive and error-prone (why would I need to allocate the coarse grid viscosity functions if I actually only need the fine grid viscosity functions?).
+- [ ] Checkpointing: read in checkpoints with different subdomain distribution somehow (e.g., MT256 -> MT512)
+      (maybe with a conversion function with different subdomain distribution but the same number of global elements, then first split up (using that conversion function) into more subdomains (same global number of elements), and then in a second step interpolate to a finer level

 ### Small features / improvements (not necessarily / maybe required)